Video: Laser v. Basic

 What is Laser Lens Replacement?

 Laser Lens Replacement, by addressing astigmatism and presbyopia, can allow you to reduce your need for glasses after cataract/lens surgery using LenSx and ORA and corrective lens implants (such as PanOptix, Vivity and Custom) beyond what insurance covers for a basic therapeutic procedure.

 Even though we use the most advanced technology available anywhere today, we cannot 100%-guarantee a perfect outcome for 100% of patients (nor can any surgeon in the world guarantee a perfect outcome for any patient.)

 1) Replace: Your natural lens (cataract) is replaced with a prescription lens

 implant (made of silicone or acrylic plastic) using 3D laser image guidance and laser precision and safety.
-Then you heal for 3 months or more.
+Then your eye heals for 3 months or more.

 2) Remove: Normally, scar tissue will build up on the plastic lens (since the body sees the lens as a foreign object) and gradually blur your vision over weeks, months or years.
 We can remove the scar tissue ("polish the lens") with a YAG laser for the 50% of eyes that will need it.
 YAG laser can be performed 3 months after the original procedure and in some cases needs to be performed even sooner.
 YAG laser is usually covered by insurance.

 3) Refine: Light adjustments for LAL are made as soon as 1 month after lens replacement.
 Despite best efforts, 5% of eyes will heal off target in terms of the calculated focal point resulting in vision not quite clear enough to go without glasses.
 This is normal.
 LASIK or PRK can refine the focal point by reshaping the cornea to better match the lens implant so vision can be at its best without glasses.
 LASIK or PRK can be performed 3 months at the earliest after the original procedure.
 Tune-ups are usually included in the cost of LAL, PanOptix, Custom or any other paid upgrade lens that we performed within one (1) year of lens replacement.